aDecoy/rust-workshop/docs/docs/module8/1_intro.md

 2. Create a connection pool
 3. Handle connection errors appropriately

-Let's examine how this is implemented:
+Examine how this is implemented:

 ```rust showLineNumbers
 use std::env;